MathewHDYT/Unity-Audio-Manager/README.md

 ```

 **When to use it:**
-When you want to add a new sound at runtime, could be useful if you need to add a lot of songs and don't want to add them manually to the Audio Manager.
+When you want to add a new sound at runtime, could be useful if you need to add a lot of songs and don't want to add them manually through the GameObject the Audio Manager script resides on.

 ### Play method
 **What it does:**